asposemarketplace/Aspose_for_Android/README.md

 #Aspose for Android

-This repository contains Aspose for Android Demo Apps source code using Aspose Cloud SDK.
+This repository contains Aspose Android Demo Apps source code using Aspose Cloud Android SDK.
 These Demo App allows you to convert documents into various formats quickly and easily.

 ###Data